 All students are required to complete the Sexual Violence Prevention Training (SVPT).
 If you have not already completed the training, you will be enrolled and it will appear as a course in D2L.
 Please be sure to complete the course within the first 10 days of the semester.
 Finally, if you have previously taken this at another Minnesota State College or University and the training shows up in your D2L, please forward your documentation to email@example.com.

 Metropolitan State University recognizes that completing this training or reading about this training may be difficult for some students or employees.
 Please exercise self-care in reviewing this information.
 For students who need to complete the training, every effort will be made to ensure minimal impact if students communicate this concern to firstname.lastname@example.org.

 This training is mandatory for students who are enrolled in it.
 However, if you have recently completed a similar training called Personal Empowerment to Self Awareness (PETSA), you do not have to complete this training.
 If that is the case, please communication this information to email@example.com and this information will be verified.

 One way to ensure that our students become aware of the importance of the topics of sexual violence and sexual harassment is by having a required training.
 All credit earning Metropolitan State University students are required to take a training regarding sexual violence and sexual harassment.
 This includes PSEO students.
 This training is called Sexual Violence Prevention Training.
-Training should be completed within the first 10 days of the term unless otherwise indicated.
-Our students should complete the training by Monday, September 16, 2019 or as soon as possible.
+If you see the training in your D2L or receive a message from the Dean of Students you will need to complete the training within 10 days or the time specified in the communication to you.

 Where and when do I take Sexual Violence Prevention Training?